 Although surgery may be needed for Crohn's disease, it will not cure Crohn's disease and may cause more problems.

 If the whole of the colon and rectum is removed (proctocolectomy) then the small bowel (ileum) may be connected directly with your back passage (ileoanal anastomosis) or connected to an opening at the front of your tummy wall (ileostomy).
-Read more about stoma care.
+Read more in the separate leaflet called Stoma Dietary Care.

 Are there any complications of inflammatory bowel disease?